IGVF-DACC/igvf-ui/cdk/README.md

 Then in new terminal:

 ```
-# Install and use node 18.
+# Install and use node 20.
-$ nvm install 18
+$ nvm install 20
-$ nvm use 18
+$ nvm use 20
+$ nvm alias default 20
 # Check version.
 $ node --version
 ```

-Install CDK toolkit (requires Node.js 18.x):
+Install CDK toolkit

 ```
 $ npm install -g aws-cdk@2.114.1